 |

-CloudSat is operating during the sunlit portion of each orbit, but it does NOT operate during the nighttime.
+CloudSat is operating during the sunlit portion of each orbit, but it does NOT operate during eclipse (night-time).
 The web-based orbit prediction tool can be used to determine when CloudSat will fly over your observatory:

-The CPR boresight is offset along-track from the satellite nadir by 0.16 deg, and this configuration is stable.
-That means that the CPR boresight is approximately ~1.9 km ahead of the sub-satellite (nadir) position.
+The CloudSat cloud-radar (CPR) footprint is offset along-track from the satellite nadie by 0.16 degrees, and this configuration is stable.
+This means that the CPR boresight is approximately 1.9km ahead of the sub-satellite (nadir) position.

 Deborah Vane